-The question if the product should participate in the retrospective was asked by a participant in a training from Erik Philippus (author of the guest blog post ervaringen met Agile en Scrum certificeringen and the overview of Agile / Scrum Certification) when preparing for his exam to become a Professional Scrum Master.
-The exam question asked if the Product Owner should participate in the Sprint Retrospective.
+The question if the product should participate in retrospectives was asked by a participant in a training from Erik Philippus (author of the guest blog post ervaringen met Agile en Scrum certificeringen and the overview of Agile / Scrum Certification) when preparing for his exam to become a Professional Scrum Master.
+The exam question asked if the Product Owner should participate in Sprint Retrospectives.
 Possible answers were that it was optional (if invited by the Scrum Master), mandatory (the retrospective is an opportunity for the Scrum team to assess themselves and improve) or not allowed (the retrospective is there for the development team).

 Whether or not a Product Owner should participate in the retrospective

 Where people tend to choose the first answer, the correct answer is actually the second one.
 Preferably, the Product Owner is there, after all, the entire Scrum team evaluates how the sprint has gone, and the Product Owner is part of the Scrum team.
 In addition, cooperation between the Product Owner and the development team is something that can be explored in retrospective, which makes it important that the Product Owner is there to participate in the discussions.

 Where there is a strong hierarchy in the organization, and the team sees the Product Owner as someone who is above them instead of being a team member, and due to that team members do not dare to be open and to speak up about what is going wrong, then the Scrum master can ask the Product Owner to refrain from coming to the retrospectives.
 However, after several retrospectives the team should be capable enough to deal with such situations, and then it becomes important that the Product Owner joins the retrospective.

 The first answer suggests that the Product Owner should only be there on invitation by the Scrum master.
 I see it differently, the Product Owner is there by definition unless the Scrum master requests him / her request not to come.